despiteallobjections/amigo/doc/parallelism.md

 critical path of package dependencies.

-At a minimum, we need to split cmd/compile into two steps: one that writes out the compiler artifact, and a separate that writes out the linker artifact.
+At a minimum, we need to split cmd/compile into two steps: one that writes out the compiler artifact, and a separate one that writes out the linker artifact.

 Longer term, I can imagine more than two steps.
 For example, the compiler artifact currently includes some compiler-specific